barend/java-iban/docs/index.md

   * Adds Vatican City State (VA)
   * (Ignores updated example IBAN for Sao Tome e Principe, because it fails checksum validation)
 * Factory methods in `IBAN` accept `CharSequence` instead of `String`
+* Upgrades to Java bytecode level 1.8.
+The 1.6 target was there to offer legacy Android support in 2015.
+This is no longer required in 2019.

 #### 1.5.1: Sep 12th, 2017